 NRS 612.445 is the Nevada insurance fraud crime where people fraudulently obtain unemployment insurance benefits that they are not entitled to.
-The statutes states:
+The statutes reads that:

 A person shall not make a false statement or representation, knowing it to be false, or knowingly fail to disclose a material fact in order to obtain or increase any [unemployment insurance] benefit or other payment[.]